-So I was at Walker Stalker London last Sunday mostly to check out some merchandise.
+So we were at Walker Stalker London last Sunday.
+I was mostly looking forward to check out some merchandise.
 I have to say I was kind of surprised how little different stands there were.
 I expected it to be al lot bigger and it was not enough to keep me interested for the whole day.
 But since I’m mostly looking for t-shirts and DVDs, it could just be me.

 Most merchandise was Walking Dead merchandise, which isn’t a surprise.
 I saw a couple of stands with The Walking Dead comics and magazines.
 Also there were a lot of t-shirts, action figures, funko pops and other collectables.
 Although not all Walking Dead.
 They also had a lot of Breaking Bad, Game of Thrones, Marvel and DC stuff.
 And there were some stands with some custom made t-shirts and other collectables.
 Some cool stuff there also, but it’s not the kind of thing I’m looking for.
 There were also some Walker Stalker shirts, hoodies and posters as well.